aws-samples/tailoring-foundation-models-for-business-needs-guide-to-rag-fine-tuning-hybrid-approaches/README.md

 ## Usage

-### Request model access to Amazon Bedrock Llama3.1B Instruct model
+### Request model access to Amazon Bedrock models
-Use [this guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html) to request access to Llama3 8B Instruct model inside Amazon Bedrock
+Use [this guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html) to request access to the follwoing Bedrock models:
+1. Llama 3 8B Instruct -> Used for RAG
+2. Mixtral 8x7B Instruct -> Used for evaluating the results
+3. Command R+  -> Used for evaluating the results
+4. Claude 3 Haiku  -> Used for evaluating the results

 ### Request quota increase for Amazon SageMaker AI endpoint usage
 In your AWS console:
 1. navigate to `Service Quotas` service